MicroEJ/docs/PlatformDeveloperGuide/uiFontGenerator.rst

 3. The raw files are embedded as (hidden) resources within the MicroEJ Application.
 The raw file's data is linked into the FLASH memory.

-4. When the MicroEJ Application draws text on the display (or on an image), the font data comes directly from the FLASH memory (the font data is not copied to the RAM memory first).
+4. When the application draws text on the display (or on an image), the font data comes directly from the FLASH memory (the font data is not copied to the RAM memory first).